openglbook/openglbook.com/_includes/chapter-4-content.md

 points that lie outside of the frustum.

-To obtain normalized device coordinates, we map the entire viewing frustum to an axis-aligned cube measuring 2x2x2 units, located at the world’s origin.
+To obtain normalized device coordinates, we map the entire viewing frustum to an axis-aligned cube measuring 2x2x2 units, located at the world's origin.
 This cube exists in order to facilitate the projection of the vertices onto the **projection plane** by OpenGL through parallel projection.
 After the vertices are in normalized device space, OpenGL is ready to use these points for